qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 * **target** : root target directory to copy resources to; may be relative to the config file location (default: "build")

 Unlike :ref:`pages/tool/generator_config_ref#copy-files`, ``copy-resources`` does not take either a "source" key, nor a "files" key.
 Rather, a bit of implicit knowledge is applied.
 Resources will be copied from the involved libraries' ``source/resource`` directories (this obviates a "source" key).
 The list of needed resources is derived from the class files (e.g. from ``#asset`` hints - this obviates the "files" key), and then the libraries are searched for in order.
 From the first library that provides a certain resource, this resource is copied to the target folder.
-This way you can use most resources from a standard library (like the qooxdoo framework library), but still "shaddow" a few of them by resources of the same path from a different library, just by tweaking the order in which these libraries are listed in the :ref:`pages/tool/generator_config_ref#library` key.
+This way you can use most resources from a standard library (like the qooxdoo framework library), but still "shadow" a few of them by resources of the same path from a different library, just by tweaking the order in which these libraries are listed in the :ref:`pages/tool/generator_config_ref#library` key.

 .. _pages/tool/generator_config_ref#dependencies: